 Side note, the dish originally came with pistachios, which I’m allergic to.
 The wait staff came around to each table and asked if we wanted the vegetarian option or if we had any food allergies, so I mentioned pistachios and they removed them from this course for me.
 Now THAT is amazing service.

 This dish was served with a Belgian Red, a tamer version of the Belgian double that Bier Brewery offers.
-I’m not normally a fan of belgians as they’re typically more sour than what my palate prefers, but I would totally purchase a full growler of this.
+I’m not normally a fan of Belgians as they’re typically sourer than what my palate prefers, but I would totally purchase a full growler of this.

 Fourth course – “Szechwan More Slider”

 Photo credit goes to John on this one, as it was his favorite dish of the evening and he got the best photo!
 Chef Eddie explained that he couldn’t resist giving us one spicy dish, and here it was.
 Little did I know that I would bite into this slider and my mouth would open right back up again to say “OH MY GOODNESS.”
 I meant every word.
-The szechwan sauce, oh the szechwan sauce – sweet and spicy, reminding of the best Chinese food I’ve never had.
-Evidently, szechwan sauce is Chef Eddie’s favorite Chinese flavors, just like John and me.
-Mint and cilantro slaw gives a great crunch to the sweet, buttery slider bun and the melt-in-your-mouth braised pork belly, which had the perfect ratio of fat and meat.
-Chef Eddie explained how this slider pairs perfectly with the Megladon Amber, an 8% strong malty beer with fruit and carmel notes that helps to fight the heat of the dish.
+The Szechwan sauce, oh the Szechwan sauce – sweet and spicy, reminding of the best Chinese food I’ve never had.
+Evidently, Szechwan sauce is Chef Eddie’s favorite Chinese flavors, just like John and me.
+Mint and cilantro slaw gives a great crunch to the sweet, buttery slider bun and the melt-in-your-mouth braized pork belly, which had the perfect ratio of fat and meat.
+Chef Eddie explained how this slider pairs perfectly with the Megladon Amber, an 8% strong malty beer with fruit and caramel notes that helps to fight the heat of the dish.

 I could have eaten at least 3 of these sliders.